natenka/pyneng-book-en/docs/source/book/13_iterator_generator/iterator.rst

     2
     3

-When we search list elements, iter() function is first applied to the list to create an iterator, and then ``__next__`` method is called until *StopIteration* exception occurs.
+When we iterate over the list items, the ``iter`` function is first applied to the list to create the iterator, and then its ``__next__`` method is called until a ``StopIteration`` exception is raised.

 Iterators are useful because they give elements one at a time.
 For example, when working with a file, it is useful that memory will not contain the whole file, but only one line of a file.

 File as iterator
 ~~~~~~~~~~~~~~~~~

-One of the most common examples of an iterator is a file.
+One of the most common examples of an iterator is a file (r1.txt):

-File r1.txt:

 ::